Oracle SQL (Genius Series Book 21)

 INSERT Syntax # 2

-Two UPDATE Examples
+UPDATE Examples

-example of Subquery UPDATE Command
+Example of Subquery UPDATE Command

-DELETE ALL Rows in a Table
+Deleting Rows in a Table

-Chapter 15 – Statistical Aggregate Functions
+Chapter 16 – Statistical Aggregate Functions

 The Stats Table